Dickinson-COMP-491-492/website/docs/syllabus.md

 - Dropping the lowest non-zero Project Effectiveness score.
 - Averaging Assignment Scores within the RD and PE categories.
 - Multiplying each assignment score by the associated weight for its Course Component as specified in the [491](#comp491-course-components-fall) and [492](#comp492-course-components-spring) Course Components sections to compute a Course Score.
+- Adjusting the Course Score to account for unexcused absences and possibly extenuating circumstances as deemed appropriate by the instructor.

 The Course Score is translated to a letter grade using the scale shown below.
-In addition, a curve may be applied at the instructor's discretion when computing Course Grades.
+In addition, a uniform curve may be applied to all Course Scores at the instructor's discretion before computing Course Grades.

 Course<br>Score | Course<br>Grade
 -----------|------